Frequently Asked Questions

 The Canadian Seafood Stabilization Fund gives fish and seafood companies access to short-term financing to modify their plants to meet COVID-19 health regulations, support social distancing measures as well as buy personal protective equipment for processors.

-The federal government has also announced $500 million of funding to establish a COVID-19 Emergency Support Fund for Cultural, Heritage and Sport Organizations to help address the financial needs of affected organizations within these sectors so they can continue to support artists and athletes.
+The federal government has also announced $500 million of funding to establish a COVID-19 Emergency Support Fund for Cultural, Heritage and Sport Organizations.

 For all inquiries, contact 1-800-229-0575 or email@example.com.